-Here’s our comprehensive guide on what to watch for the next time you’re checking out a used car:
+Whether you’re buying from a dealership or a private party, here’s our comprehensive guide on what you should look for the next time you’re shopping for a used car.

 The quality of the paint job is the first thing to inspect, and is usually the easiest way to determine whether a car has been in some sort of collision.
 Look first to see if the coloring on one body panel is different in shading or tone than the rest of the car.
 If a fender looks lighter or darker than the rest of the car, there’s very good odds it was repainted at some point or another.